-As part of a clinical research study approved by the U.S. Food and Drug Administration (FDA), the Center for Fetal Diagnosis and Treatment at The Children’s Hospital of Philadelphia (CHOP) is offering fetoscopic endoluminal tracheal occlusion (FETO), a fetal surgery procedure that may improve outcomes in babies with the most severe cases of congenital diaphragmatic hernia (CDH).
+The Center for Fetal Diagnosis and Treatment at Children’s Hospital of Philadelphia (CHOP) offers fetoscopic endoluminal tracheal occlusion (FETO), a fetal surgery procedure that may improve outcomes in babies with the most severe cases of congenital diaphragmatic hernia (CDH).

-This video explains the procedure with animations and illustrations, and includes interviews with the clinical team leading the study.
-Find detailed, updated enrollment criteria here.
+This video explains the procedure with animations and illustrations, and includes interviews with the clinical team who cares for these patients.
+Find detailed referral guidelines here.

 Fetal Surgery for Congenital Diaphragmatic Hernia